kat-ushka/devops-with-kubernetes-course/Exercise 3.07/README.md

 ## Exercise realization

-I would use Google Cloud SQL because:

-1. I want to try this approach.
-2. It sounds easier =)
+I would use Postgres with PersistentVolumeClaims because I already did, and it was quite simple for this case.